jshier/HazeLight/README.md

 CloudFlare API Key and Email Address
 =========

 HazeLight requires an email address and associated CloudFlare API key to function.
-Create the files email.txt and apiKey.txt containing your CloudFlare email API key for development purposes.
+Create the files email.txt and apiKey.txt containing your CloudFlare email API key in the HazeLight directory.
 Never commit these files to the repository.

 How to Build
 =========